Edit on GitHub

 10. Open level.yaml file located at turtlebot3_autorace_detect/param/level/.

-11. Write modified values to the file and save.
+11. Write any modified values to the file and save.

 Testing Level Crossing Detection